LordRaydenMK/ehbtsl/deck/README.md

 )
 ```

-This is the model that Compose will render.
+Compose will render the `ViewState` model.

 >--